ericwbailey/ericwbailey.website/source/published/consent-llm-scrapers-and-poisoning-the-well.md

 With blocking out of the equation, I turn to [a Luddite approach](https://thenib.com/im-a-luddite/).
 The movement is often—and curiously—misrepresented in popular media.
 Their actions were not of arbitrary violence, but instead calculated, **direct protest against dangerous systems inflicted on populations as a way to devalue skilled labor**.
 Sound familiar?

-So, what else can be done?
+## So, what else can be done?

 I’ve been paying attention to things like [Nightshade](https://nightshade.cs.uchicago.edu/whatis.html).
-If you’re not already aware, its a way to invisibly alter image data so that machine vision-based systems interpret it as something other than what is intended for human eyes.
+If you’re not already aware, it is a way to invisibly alter image data so that machine vision-based systems interpret it as something other than what is intended for human eyes.

 <picture>
   <source